rodgersxy/requirement-analysis/README.md

 ## Use Case Diagram for the Booking System
 Below is a use case diagram for a booking management system, illustrating interactions between users and the system.![alx-booking-uc](https://github.com/user-attachments/assets/6ebaa8b6-8727-4070-a7eb-891464a091e1)

+# Acceptance Criteria

+## Importance of Acceptance Criteria in Requirement Analysis
+Acceptance Criteria define the conditions that a feature or functionality must meet to be accepted by stakeholders.
+These criteria ensure that development aligns with the stakeholders' expectations and provide a clear definition of "done" for each feature.

+### Key Benefits:
+- **Clarity:** Eliminates ambiguity by defining specific expectations for a feature.
+- **Alignment:** Ensures all stakeholders (developers, testers, and business analysts) understand the requirements.
+- **Verification:** Serves as a checklist for testing to confirm the feature works as intended.

+---

+## Example: Acceptance Criteria for the Checkout Feature

+**Feature:** Checkout in the booking management system.

+### Acceptance Criteria:
+1. The user must be able to view a summary of their selected property, including check-in and check-out dates, total cost, and guest details.
+2. The system must validate user inputs (e.g., valid credit card number, guest details) before proceeding.
+3. Payment processing must redirect the user to a secure payment gateway (e.g., PayPal or Stripe).
+4. Upon successful payment, the system must:
+   - Update the booking database with the user’s booking details.
+   - Send a confirmation email or SMS to the user with booking details.
+   - Display a confirmation screen summarizing the transaction.
+5. If payment fails, the system must:
+   - Display an error message with a retry option.
+   - Retain the booking details for up to 30 minutes.